 With that, we wanted to share our sugar sourcing journey with you.
 When conventionally grown, cane sugar can be an incredibly destructive to the environment, and the industry is historically notorious for poor ethical practices and labor conditions.
 Knowing this, we needed to find an organic cane sugar that was grown, harvested, and processed by fairly-treated workers in a way that gives back to the earth, rather than just taking from it.

-Our search led us to Native Sugar’s Green Cane Project, which was launched in 1987 and is one of the largest sustainable agriculture projects in the world.
+Our search led us to Native Sugar’s Green Cane Project, the first Regenerative Organic Certified™ sugar producer.
+The Green Cane Project was launched in 1987 and is one of the largest sustainable agriculture projects in the world.
 Leontino Balbo Jr., whose family had been in the sugar business since 1903, saw that modern agriculture could be very destructive.
 He made a bet that restoring natural processes could improve the health of his crops and surrounding ecosystem, while still providing a living for his family.
 Though the first years were tough, his Green Cane Project has proven that sustainable and regenerative agriculture can be done on a large commercial scale while promoting biodiversity, improving soil quality, and implementing beneficial programs and practices for their workers.

 As a leader in sustainable, responsible agriculture, The Green Cane Project has: